About the Artist

 1922:

-Travels in central Europe visiting art galleries and museums in Berlin, Munich, Dresden, Vienna, and Prague.
-During his travels, Gottlieb collects books on art and artists, ranging from monographs on Rembrandt, Tiepolo, Grünewald, Cézanne, Picasso, and Klee, to studies of art movements, notably Der Weg zum Kubismus by Daniel Henry (Kahnweiler), and studies of nontraditional and non-Western art, including Barbaren und Klassiker by Wilhelm Hausenstein and Bildnerei Der Geisteskranken by Hans Prinzhorn.
+Gottlieb travels in central Europe visiting art galleries and museums in Berlin, Munich, Dresden, Vienna, and Prague.
 Elsie Gottlieb travels to Europe to reunite with family.
 Gottlieb meets his mother in Berlin, and they return to New York together, departing from Hamburg on August 18.

 1923 – 1924:

 In New York, encouraged by his family, he attends high school classes in the evenings while working at his father’s business.
-Re-enrolls in the Art Students’ League; takes classes with John Sloan and Henry Schnackenberg and meets fellow student Barnett Newman, who becomes a lifelong friend.
-Visits galleries and museums with Newman; they continue this practice for about two decades.
-Meets John Graham who becomes an important friend and colleague through the Arts Students’ League.
+He re-enrolls in the Art Students’ League; takes classes with John Sloan and Henry Schnackenberg.
+Gottlieb meets fellow students Barnett Newman and John Graham, who become lifelong friends.

 Barnett Newman, Adolph Gottlieb, Alex Borodulin, Otto Soglow, and unidentified friend in Central Park, c.
 1925.